 1959: West-Germany: Voigtlander Bessamatic:

 Voigtländer of West-Germany introduced this Bessamatic in 1959.
 As the other West-Germans, they were not really matching the Japanese and sold their cameras mainly in western Europe.
-Still no IRM (Instant Return Mirror), it came with a fixed lens, and like most West-German cameras at the time, it had a selenium meter for setting shutter/aperture values.
+Still no IRM (Instant Return Mirror), and like most West-German cameras at the time, it had a selenium meter for setting shutter/aperture values.
 From 1960, the Zoomar, worlds first zoom lens, was available.
 141x103x47mm, weight:935 grams with lens.
 Sn: 81373.

 The Bessamatic had a selenium light meter in front and an visible arrow/circle in the viewfinder.
 To get the correct exposure, set the shutter time on the lens, turn the big dial to the left until the arrow hits the circle and push the trigger.
 A simple system, not very exact, but the best at the time.
 The weakness being that the metering did not tell you the light values that was reflected from the subject itself.
 The TTL metering, presented by Asahi Pentax one year later, was the answer.

 1959: Japan: Aires Penta 35: